Is Samarkand Worth Visiting? The Lowdown

 Officials control entry to Registan Square Samarkand at the fenced-off area of the square’s only entrance.

-Tickets, which are valid for a one-time entry during the following 24 hours, are purchased with cash only from a ticket booth close to the main square entrance.
+Tickets, valid for one-time entry during the following 24 hours, can be purchased with cash only from a ticket booth close to the main square entrance.

 The entry price for foreigners is SOM 50,000 (USD $4.10), while Uzbek citizens enter for SOM 3,000 (USD $0.25).
 Gate officials check that you have a valid ticket.